Personalized Mesothelioma Care at Abramson Cancer Center

-Philadelphia is home to one of the world’s premier cancer treatment centers, the Abramson Cancer Center of the University of Pennsylvania.
-This renowned cancer center currently sees more than 70,000 outpatient visits and provided more than 81,000 chemotherapy and 66,000 radiation treatments.
+Philadelphia is home to one of the world’s premier cancer treatment centers, the Penn Medicine Abramson Cancer Center.
+This renowned cancer center has seen more than 305,000 outpatient visits and provided more than 81,000 chemotherapy and 66,000 radiation treatments.

-When it comes to mesothelioma treatment, Penn’s Mesothelioma and Pleural Program has access to the latest, most advanced surgical and medical techniques, ensuring personalized patient outcomes with an emphasis on minimally invasive procedures.
-Among these are:
+When it comes to mesothelioma treatment, Penn’s Mesothelioma and Pleural Disease Program has access to the latest, most advanced surgical and medical techniques, ensuring personalized patient outcomes with an emphasis on minimally invasive procedures.

 The Abramson Cancer Center is located within the Ruth and Raymond Perelman Center for Advanced Medicine, a state-of-the-art outpatient facility housing oncology, pulmonology, radiation and surgery.

-Abramson Cancer Center is one 40 U.S. facilities designated as a Comprehensive Cancer Center, which is an honor bestowed by the National Cancer Institute (NCI) to institutions maintaining the highest standards of excellence in patient care, education, basic science, clinical research and cancer prevention.
+Abramson Cancer Center is one of 40 U.S. facilities designated as a Comprehensive Cancer Center.
+It is an honor bestowed by the National Cancer Institute (NCI) to institutions maintaining the highest standards of excellence in patient care, education, basic science, clinical research and cancer prevention.